Nationals vs. Mariners Player Props Betting Odds

 Thomas Stats

-- Thomas will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .400 with a double, three home runs and five RBI.
+- Thomas has picked up at least one hit in four games in a row.
+During his last five outings he is batting .381 with two doubles, two home runs, a walk and six RBI.

 Thomas Recent Games